nokia/SReXperts/docs/eda/index.md

 ```

 This script will immediately revert all changes happened in EDA since you first logged in so you can start fresh.

+## Where to next?

+After this brief introduction to the EDA UI you are ready to start exploring the next generation of network automation by either starting ["The tour of EDA"](./beginner/declarative-intents.md) that we have prepared for you, or venturing into self-paced exploration.

 [^1]: Pending vendors' support for YANG and modern management interfaces.